CodeRL: Mastering Code Generation through Pretrained Models and Deep Reinforcement Learning: CodeRL

 \subsubsection{Generating Programs with Example Unit Tests and Critic}

-We leverage the unit tests provided in the input problem description to improve the generation procedure during inference too (see Figure \ref{fig:critic_sampling} for an overview).
+We leverage the unit tests provided in the input problem description to improve the generation procedure during inference too (see Figure \ref{fig:critic_sampling} for an overview and Appendix \ref{app_sec:critic_sampling} for step-by-step explanation).
 For each problem, we generate $N$ programs, each of which is passed to example unit tests that are often embedded as parts of problem specifications.
 Among the $N$ programs, we denote those that pass example tests as a set $\mathcal{P}$ and the remaining failed programs as a set $\mathcal{F}$.

 \paragraph{Program Refining.} Note that although programs in $\mathcal{P}$ successfully pass example tests, it is not guaranteed that these programs will succeed against the final hidden tests.
 Hidden tests are often more comprehensive and may contain corner cases that challenge these programs.
 Therefore, we can apply another round of generation to further refine the programs.